Ukrainian refugee crisis: Georgia

 Georgia suffered similar experiences during the Russo-Georgian War and Georgians have thus been generous towards the people of Ukrainian refugees.
 According to the UN Refugee Agency data, as of January 2023, Georgia officially recorded 25,101 Ukrainian refugees but the full number of unregistered Ukrainians in the country is unknown.

 Georgia has also opened facilities in several cities for Ukrainian children so they could learn in their own language.
-The Georgian government has set up shelters for Ukrainians has sent up to 1,000 tons of humanitarian aid to the country and "shelters up to 28,000 Ukrainians" said Prime Minister Irakli Garibashvili on May 27, 2022.
+The Georgian government has set up shelters for Ukrainians has sent up to 1,000 tons of humanitarian aid to the country and "shelters up to 28,000 Ukrainians" said Prime Minister Irakli Garibashvili on 27 May 2022.
 He noted the Government has allocated US$7 million to care for the Ukrainian refugees, and will allot the same amount for aid to Ukraine through 2022.

 Germany

 The first refugees from Ukraine arrived in Brandenburg on the evening of 25 February, and the federal state was initially preparing for some 10,000 people.
 Other states pledged their help.
 In addition, Mecklenburg-Vorpommern decided to stop the forced return of people to Ukraine.

 On 8 March, a legal norm was enacted (Ukraine-Aufenthalts-Übergangsverordnung), which temporarily legalizes the entry and residence of Ukrainians and third-country nationals in Germany who were legally resident in Ukraine at the beginning of the Russian attack on 24 February.

 Deutsche Bahn, the German national railway company, allowed refugees with a Ukrainian passport or ID card to travel free of charge on long-distance trains from Poland to Germany.
 The company also gave out free tickets to refugees who wanted to continue to another destination; by 17 March, more than 100,000 had been issued.
 The Association of German Transport Companies decided to also cancel charges for all short-distance travel with buses and trains for Ukrainian refugees within Germany.

 German media debated whether there was a difference in the portrayal of refugees from Ukraine compared to those from other countries, particularly those arriving during the 2015 European migrant crisis.

-According to the Federal Ministry of the Interior and Community, 37,786 war refugees from Ukraine had registered in Germany by midday on 6 March; by March 14 the number had reached almost 147,000.
-By 23 March, almost 239,000 refugees had entered Germany.
-The interior ministry said that by 10 March, 300,000 private homes had offered accommodation.
+According to the Federal Ministry of the Interior and Community, 37,786 war refugees from Ukraine had registered in Germany by midday on 6 March 2022; by 14 March the number had reached almost 147,000.
+By 23 March 2022, almost 239,000 refugees had entered Germany.
+The interior ministry said that by 10 March 2022, 300,000 private homes had offered accommodation.
 Temporary shelters were built in places such as the former Berlin Tegel Airport and Terminal 5 of Berlin Brandenburg Airport.

+As of May 2025, there were more than 1.2 million Ukrainian refugees in Germany.